Answered By: Loan Nguyen Last Updated: Jan 22, 2020 Views: 546

 Your search results will tell you whether we have the journal and our holdings for it.
 For journals available online, find the resource that has holdings in the year you want, then click the name of the journal listed above that resource.
 You should get to a page with links to available years, volumes and issues of the journal; browse through these to find your article.

-For journals available in print, go to the Doherty Library basement, west side.
+For journals available in print, please note the location found under coverage.
 Journals are shelved in alphabetical order by title.

 Microfilm and microfiche journals are available in the Reference Room.
 Ask a reference librarian for assistance.